Gift-Alago/workflow-automation/README.md

 ## 💡 Why This Matters

-In a digital-first world, fast, proactive support equals **customer retention and revenue**.
+In a digital-first world, fast proactive support equals **customer retention and revenue**.

 > 🧾 According to Zendesk (2023):
 > - 83% of customers expect immediate support.